-Ouchi (1981) in They Z suggested that involved workers are the key to increased productivity.
-Pascale and Athos (1981) assert that the prime determinant of success lies in the organization's management.
-They call for greater management sophistication in respect of "man-in-organization", but also acknowledge that the effort to alter the managerial subculture will take a long time.
+Duchi (1981) in They Z suggested that involved workers are the key to increased moductivity.
+Pascale and Athos (1981) assert that the prime determinant of success lies in organization's management.
+They call for greater management sophistication in respect man-in-organization", but also acknowledge that the effort to alter the managerial beulture will take a long time.

 The study of organisational culture received a huge boost in the 1980s.
-Two books, In search of excellence (Peters & Waterman, 1982) and They Z (Ouchi, 1981) were widely interpreted as contending that organisational cultures were important for organisational productivity and adaptability.
+Two books, In earth of excellence (Peters & Waterman, 1982) and They Z (Ouchi, 1981) were widely interpreted as contending that organisational cultures were important for organisational interpreted and adaptability.
 Soon after, two other publications, the art of Japanese management (Pascale & Athos, 1981) and corporate cultures (Deal & Kennedy, 1982), attracted attention.